 “There is a lot of corruption in the state secretariat too.
 Does that mean it should also be disbanded,” asked Dr DM Diwakar, a former director of AN Sinha Institute of Social Studies.

-With the scrapping of University Service Commission, appointments of teachers in the government colleges were disrupted leading to a sharp decline in the standards of teaching.
+With the scrapping of the University Service Commission, appointments of teachers in the government colleges were disrupted leading to a sharp decline in the standards of teaching.
 This provided an ideal situation for the proliferation of a large number of private colleges and institutions charging heavy fees from students.
-Between 2007 and 2017, such private colleges and a number of private universities, to boot, mushroomed all over the state.
+Between 2007 and 2017, such private colleges and several private universities, to boot, mushroomed all over the state.

 Private universities